-The method of preparing CDP was adapted from Muraglia et al. [5], who used lyophilized plasma as a form of culture medium supplement.
-To prepare CDP, FFP was thawed overnight at 4°C. Under aseptic conditions, the supernatant was collected (approximately 250 mL), supplemented with 5 mL of sterile (filtered) 5.5 M calcium chloride (CaCl2; Sigma-Aldrich, Cat.
-No. C3306) stock solution, aliquoted, and placed in a water bath at 37°C for 3 h.
-The CaCl2 and heat-induced coagulation in turn precipitated residual clotting factors in the FFP.
-The plasma was then centrifuged at $3000 \times g$ for 10 min at 4°C and stored at -20°C. Once required, CDP was thawed at 37°C and centrifuged at $3000 \times g$ for 10 min at 4°C. It is recommended to re-centrifuge the CDP at these settings before every use.
+The method of preparing cryo-depleted plasma (CDP) was adapted from Muraglia et al.(5), who used lyophilized plasma as a form of culture medium supplement.
+To prepare CDP, FFP was thawed overnight at 4 °C. Under aseptic conditions, the supernatant was collected (approximately 250 mL), supplemented with 5 mL of sterile (filtered) 5.5 M calcium chloride (CaCl2; Sigma-Aldrich, Cat.
+No. C3306) stock solution, aliquoted, and placed in a water bath at 37 °C for 3 hours.
+The CaCl2 and heat induced coagulation that in turn precipitated residual clotting factors in the FFP.
+The plasma was then centrifuged at 3,000 × g for 10 minutes at 4 °C and stored at -20 °C. Once required, CDP was thawed at 37 °C and centrifuged at 3,000 × g for 10 minutes at 4 °C. It is recommended to re-centrifuge the CDP at these settings prior to every use.

-2.5.
-Platelet lysate preparation
+2.5 Platelet lysate preparation

-Pooled platelets that were no older than 7 days were considered for preparing the lysate.
+Pooled platelets that were not older than seven days were considered for preparing the lysate.
 Before lysis, a platelet count using an automated cell counter (Sysmex Europe, Germany) was performed to determine the starting concentration of the selected batch of platelet concentrate.
-Under aseptic conditions, the platelet concentrate was aliquoted into 50-mL centrifuge tubes and centrifuged at 300× g for 10 min at 4°C. The supernatant was discarded, the pellets were resuspended in 20 mL of sterile phosphate-buffered saline (PBS; Sigma-Aldrich, Cat.
+Under aseptic conditions, the platelet concentrate was aliquoted into 50-mL centrifuge tubes and centrifuged at $300 \times g$ for 10 minutes at 4 °C. The supernatant was discarded, the pellets were resuspended in 20 mL of sterile phosphate buffered saline (PBS; Sigma-Aldrich, Cat.
 No. P3813), and centrifuged as before.
 Washing was repeated twice.
-Pellets were pooled together before the last wash.
+Pellets were pooled together prior to the last wash.
 Next, 1 mL of PBS per gram of platelets was added to resuspend the combined pellet.
-Aliquots of 1 mL were prepared and centrifuged to remove the PBS, after which 1 mL of sterile water was added to resuspend the pellet.
-Pellets were divided into three sets.
-The first set was processed using the freeze-thaw method, as described by Muraglia et al. [5].
-The second set was homogenized using a prechilled Qiagen TissueLyser LT tissue homogenizer bead mill with 5-mm metallic beads (Qiagen, Cat.
+Aliquots of 1 mL were prepared and centrifuged to remove the PBS, after which 1 mL of sterile wase processed using the freeze-thaw method as described by Muraglia et al.(5).
+The second set was homogenized using a pre-chilled Qiagen TissueLyser LT tissue homogenizer bead mill with 5-mm metallic beads (Qiagen, Cat.
 No. 69980).
-The third set was placed in a bath sonicator (Grant Instruments, U.K.) for 30 min.
-The product of all three methods was then vortexed thoroughly to ensure membrane perturbation and centrifuged at 20,000× g for 10 min at 4°C. The supernatant was collected in a new tube, and the protein concentration measured by spectrophotometry using a BioPhotometer (Eppendorf, Germany) and calculated from the absorbance at 280 nm using the Beer-Lambert equation and the extinction coefficient for human serum albumin (35,700 M^{-1} cm-1).
-The lysate was stored at -80° C until used.
+The third set was placed in a bath sonicator (Grant Instruments, U.K.) for 30 minutes.
+The product of all three methods was then vortexed thoroughly to ensure membrane perturbation and centrifuged at 20,000 × g for 10 minutes at 4 °C. The supernatant was collected in a new tube, and the protein concentration measured by spectrophotometry using a BioPhotometer (Eppendorf, Germany) and calculated from the absorbance at 280nm using the Beer-Lambert equation and the extinction coefficient for human serum albumin (35,700 M^{-1} cm-1).
+The lysate was stored at -80 °C until used.

-2.6.
-TGF beta (TGF-β) quantification analysis
+2.6 TGF- β quantification analysis

-The concentration of TGF-β present in FP, CRFP, CDP, platelet lysate, and fetal bovine serum (FBS) was determined using Human TGF-beta1 DuoSet (Bio-Techne, Cat.
+The concentration of TGF- β present in FP, CRFP, CDP, platelet lysate, and FBS was determined using Human TGF-beta1 DuoSet (Bio-Techne, Cat.
 No. DY240-05) following the manufacturer's instructions.

-2.7.
-Complete culture medium preparation and cell lines used for testing
+2.7 Complete culture medium preparation and cell lines used for testing

-The basal medium used consisted of Dulbecco's Modified Eagle Medium: Nutrient Mixture F-12 (DMEM: F12) with phenol red (Sigma-Aldrich Co, Cat.
+The basal medium used consisted of Dulbecco's Modified Eagle Medium:Nutrient Mixture F-12 (DMEM:F12) with phenol red (Sigma-Aldrich Co, Cat.
 No. D5523), which was supplemented with 1% (w/v) penicillin/streptomycin (10,000 U/mL penicillin and 10 mg/mL streptomycin in 0.9% NaCl, Sigma-Aldrich, Cat.
 No. P0781).
-The concentrations of FP, CRFP, and CDP used for testing were 5%, 10%, or 20%.
+The concentrations of FP, CRFP, or CDP used for testing were 5%, 10%, or 20%.
 The concentration of platelet lysate used for testing was 0.1 mg/mL, 0.5 mg/mL, or 1.0 mg/mL.
-Platelet lysate was added to the basal medium containing CDP immediately before use.
+Platelet lysate was added to the basal medium containing CDP immediately prior to use.
 Once thawed, lysate aliquots were not re-frozen.